What is it?

 When the model has been fully defined it can then be saved and then assigned to specific Applications in Console - see Application - Config - Architecture.
 When a model is assigned to an Application, the next time an analysis/snapshot is run on that Application, the Architecture Checker model(s) will be checked and any violations of the model will be saved in the analysis results as violations.
 These violations can be seen directly in the Engineering Dashboard.
 All Architecture Models will contribute to the Architecture Models Automated Checks Technical Criterion, which in turn contributes to the Security Health Factor/Business Criterion:

-In addition, from 2.4.x, Architecture Checker models can be published internally in Console in the form of a CAST extension (see AIP Console - Architecture Studio - Publishing models) and this extension can then be installed in any application (just like any other extension).
+In addition, from 2.4.x, Architecture Checker models must be published internally in Console in the form of a CAST extension (see AIP Console - Architecture Studio - Publishing models) and this extension is then installed in any application (just like any other extension).
 When an analysis/snapshot is run, the "rules" defined in the model are then tested and any violations of the rules are recorded as violations and can be viewed in the Assessment Model tab:

 Note that publication does NOT publish the "extension" on CAST Extend or CAST Extend local server - instead the extension is instead made available internally within Console (in the Application - Extensions panel).